 In February 2015, the Company received notice that it had been awarded a grant by CPRIT whereby the Company is eligible to receive up to US\$14,100,000 on eligible expenditures over a three year period related to the development of the Company's phase 2b clinical program for MDNA55.
 On an ongoing basis, we must demonstrate that the expenditures are eligible using CPRIT's criteria, show proof that we have 50% matching funds available, that development milestones have been achieved and that best efforts have been made to establish substantial project related expenses within the state of Texas.
-In October 2017 the Company was granted a one year extension to the grant allowing expenses to be claimed over a four year period ending February 28, 2019.
+In October 2017 the Company was granted a one year extension to the grant allowing expenses to be claimed over a four year period ending February 28, 2019 and on February 4, 2019 the Company was granted an additional six month extension allowing expense to be claimed until August 31, 2019.

-Of the US\$14.1 million grant approved by CPRIT, Medicenna has received US\$8.8 million from CPRIT.
-A further US\$1.2 million has been approved for issuance to the Company for a total of approximately US\$10 million.
+Of the US\$14.1 million grant approved by CPRIT, Medicenna has received US\$10 million from CPRIT.
 The Company is eligible to receive the remaining US\$4.1 million upon the achievement of certain criteria as determined by CPRIT, from time to time.
 There can be no assurances that the balance of such grants will be received from CPRIT.

-The amount receivable at September 30, 2018 represents funds spent on approved grant expenditures, but not yet reimbursed.
-The amount payable at September 30, 2017 represents funds received and not yet spent on approved grant expenditures.
+The amount receivable at December 31, 2018 represents funds spent on grant expenditures, but not yet reimbursed.